 ✨ SvelteKit Hosting

 We have previously looked at SvelteKit hosting with Netlify, today we see what Render have to offer.
 Render is a newer service offering hosting, like Netlify, Cloudflare and Vercel.
 They offer free hosting for static sites (up to 100 GB of bandwidth per month) .
 Although there is currently no official documentation on the Render site about hosting a static SvelteKit site, we'll see it is not too difficult to do.
-As it stands there is no SvelteKit adapter for for Render, which means you might prefer Netlify or Cloudflare Workers if you want to build a Server Side Rendered site.
+As it stands there is no SvelteKit adapter for for Render, though you can use the Node adapter.
 That said, for static sites, Render works like a charm.

 Server Side Rendered vs Static Site Generators